MTanneau/mtanneau.github.io/_posts/2019-01-13-From Math to Code.md

 ---
 layout: post
-title: From Math to Code
+title: From doing Math to writing code
 subtitle: Workflow and implementation tips
 ---